AdityaCoppisetti/robotic-arm/journal.md

 the dimentions of the pcb have changed which means i will have to redesign the pcb mount in onshape again

+i have exported the board in .step again aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa im tired now